List of Akame ga Kill! characters: Pony

 Ranked no.4, Pony is cheerful, straightforward, and rather dimwitted, who has a deep admiration for Gozuki and loved to please him.
 She also seems to enjoy fighting and killing her targets.
 Her Shingu is the "Yocto-bottoms", that gives the user extra acceleration and leg strength, but the user must compensate possible side-effects from extensive use with special physical training.

 Green

 Ranked no.5, Green is a bespectacled, rather reserved boy who actually had some feelings for Akame, which are never reciprocated.
 His Shingu is the "Sidewinder", a whip that moves according to its user's will, but demands much concentration.

 Tsukushi

 Ranked no.6, Tsukushi is around Akame's age and the member of the team she seems to be the closest to.
-Her Shingu is the "Prometheus", a pair of pistols whose bullets have their trajetory controlled by the user according to their will.
+Her Shingu is the "Prometheus", a pair of pistols whose bullets have their trajectories controlled by the user according to their will.
 However, this control gets harder with each round fired after successive shots.